 The fields on which the teams will play have all but been lined.
 Sag Harbor will continue to play its games at Mashashimuet Park, which hosted some of the flagship team's most memorable moments, namely Phil Klein's perfect game and the Kaiser-clinching come-from-behind win over the Metro N.Y.
 Cadets.

-The Breakers of Southampton will branch off on their own and play at Southampton High School, although initial negotiations to build a state-of-the-art field at Stony Brook-Southampton have taken place.
+of Southampton will branch off on their own and play at Southampton High School, although initial negotiations to build a state-of-the-art field at Stony Brook-Southampton have taken place.
 There's also talk that seats from the recently retired Yankee and Shea Stadiums could be used, although those discussions are preliminary.

 Further west, the Westhampton team is slated to play their games at the newly constructed varsity fields behind the grammar school in Westhampton.
 On the North Fork, the Anglers are penciled in to split time between Mattituck and Southold, while the Riverhead franchise will play their home games at the lit Calverton sports complex on Route 25.
 However, Riverhead High School is also a possibility.